Police examine online videos, writings possibly linked to Minneapolis church shooting suspect - Local News 8

 Another of the gun magazines shown in the videos lists the names of six notorious mass shooters, including Adam Lanza, whom the suspect wrote they had a “deep fascination” for.
 Lanza gunned down 26 people – including 20 children – at Sandy Hook Elementary School in Connecticut in 2012.
 The name of Robert Bowers, who was convicted of killing 11 people at a Pittsburgh synagogue in 2018, is also legible on the side of one of the weapons.

-The rambling notebook – which was written partially in English and partially using English words in Cyrillic script with some Russian words – described feelings of self-hatred and wishes to die.
-The entries also include descriptions of the author becoming “morbidly obsessed” with previous school shooters, and an illustration of Lanza’s face.
+The rambling notebook – which was written partially in English and partially using English words in Cyrillic script with some Russian words – expresses feelings of self-hatred and wishes to die.
+Other entries described the author becoming “morbidly obsessed” at a young age with Lanza and other past school shooters.

 “I’m so sorry” is written in large letters on one page.
 The person filming whispered “I love my family” while recording that page, and said “I don’t know what else to say” at another point in the video.

-Note: Editor's note: EDITOR’S NOTE: This story was updated with additional details on the suspect.